Slavus54/towns-api/README.md

 ### Description

 Open REST API about european towns and context of them: old cathedrals and fortresses.

+More than 480 european towns with coordinates and country TLD.

-You can find any of 475 towns with rapidly search of *centum.js* library.
+You can use geocoding based on searching with *centum.js* library.

 ### Technologies